Web English Teacher

 Selected Poetry and Prose of William Wordsworth

-Includes the complete edition of Lyrical Ballads (and its preface), other poems, and links to criticism.
+Includes the complete edition of Lyrical Ballads (and its preface), other poems, and a little biography.

 "Tintern Abbey," Tourism, and Romantic Landscape